“Or… just write me a check, genau? Like a normal person.”

 “Did you manage to move the furniture in?”
 Prisma quietly inquired.

 “Yeah, yeah,” she nodded.
 “Through the window!
 Go check it out in a bit!
 I found this, just gorgeous, leather couch for you-would-not-believe the price.
 A wooden dining table too, with a dozen sort-of matching chairs.
 Some decoration, you know, something to bring a bit of life into this place.”
-She contentedly flicked her hair out of her face and looked over at the amulet that Ekster had just refocussed his attention to.
-He had brushed up the weathered gold, which was now brightly shining back at him under the spotlight of his desk lamp.
+She contentedly flicked her hair out of her face and looked over at the amulet that Ekster had just refocussed his attention on.
+He had brushed up the weathered gold, which was now shining brightly back at him under the spotlight of his desk lamp.
 He held it up for Dust to see.

 “Medieval brooch.
 Has some inscription in old-French.”